wp-plugins/folder-gallery/readme.txt

 * Fancybox Transition: Elastic, Fade.
 Available with Fancybox 2 engine only (if installed).
 * Autoplay Speed: Slideshow speed in seconds.
 0 to turn autoplay off.
 Available with Fancybox 2 engine only (if installed).
 * Misc settings - Permissions: force 777 permissions on cache folder.
 Leave it uncheck unless you really know what you do!
+* Misc settings - Orientation: Correct picture orientation according to EXIF tag.
+Rotated pictures will be overwritten.
+(Require EXIF library in PHP.)
+Delete the cache folder to apply to existing galleries.

 Most of theses settings can be overridden using the corresponding shortcode :